VESTALLICA/vL-lean/README.md

 additionally, a player can mix lean using the cough syrup bottle itself.

-when using the cough syrup, it will look for: a styrofoam cup, a sprite bottle, and jolly ranchers. if all player has all materials then a lean cup will be made.
+when using the cough syrup, it will look for: a styrofoam cup, a sprite bottle, and jolly ranchers. if player has all materials then a lean cup will be made.

 if no sytrofoam cup, then a lean bottle will be made. if the player has none, then no lean will be made.